 Alex Laifer of WCSU competed in the Novice Division of the Gotham Debates at The New School on February 10 and 11, 2018.
 He was on a hybrid team with Jane Wu of Boston College.
 They had a strong showing; they won three rounds in prelims and broke to Quarter Finals!
 Congratulations to Alex and Jane for their results!

-The Roger Sherman Debate Team went to the United States Military Academy (West Point) on October 28 and 29 to compete in their first policy debate tournament in a year and a half and first tournament since becoming a student organization this past January.
+The Roger Sherman Debate Society went to the United States Military Academy (West Point) on October 28 and 29 to compete in their first policy debate tournament in a year and a half and first tournament since becoming a student organization this past January.
 Alex Laifer and Juan Leal were partners for six rounds; it was also their first time competing in a policy debate tournament.

 They did especially well since they were on a shoestring budget.
 To save on costs, Alex and Juan took day trips to West Point both days instead of staying in a hotel.
 By doing so, they had to be on the road by 5 am both days.

 Additionally, Alex and Juan did not travel with a coach to help them strategize in between rounds.
 This was a great learning experience for both Alex and Juan, who improved throughout the tournament.
-The Roger Sherman Debate Team plans on competing in more tournaments in the coming months.
+The Roger Sherman Debate Society plans on competing in more tournaments in the coming months.

 On Saturday, October 29, Alex (left) and Juan (right) had to leave before 5 am for the West Point Debate Tournament.
 They were rewarded with a beautiful sunrise in the Hudson River Valley!